nlebeck/remote-music-player/README.md

 address `192.168.0.1`, then you can access the web interface by navigating a web browser to `http://192.168.0.1:8080`.

+## Local Music Browser (work-in-progress)

+I have started working on an interface for controlling the music player from the local computer using an Xbox controller.
+With this feature, the music player could be controlled either from another device or from the computer itself.
+I'm using the [JXInput][JXInput] library to read controller input.
+My plan is to implement this feature gradually without breaking any existing functionality.
+When I'm done implementing it, I'll update this README to reflect its presence.

 ## Using JavaFX with Maven

 The JavaFX documentation provides some